-If we don’t choose wisely, the way in which we use our words and our tone, our communication can come across as attacking which places the other in a position of defense and in that state, they will not hear a word that we are saying.
+If we don’t choose wisely, the way in which we use our words and our tone, our communication can come across as attacking which places the other in a position of defence and in that state, they will not hear a word that we’re saying.
 Instead, we create the attack/defend loop which arguments arise out of.
 The outcome is always a lose/lose situation.

-Who is taking self responsibility and who’s not and who’s “stuff” needs working on (kindly and lovingly, of course).
+Who is taking self responsibility and who’s not and who’s “stuff” needs working on (kindly and lovingly, of course)